Ido-Waisbart/Ido-Waisbart/README.md

 #
 ### Notable past/finished projects
-- [A maze generator and Genetic Algorithm solver in Python, made using the Pillow and tkinter modules.][ga-maze-link] - Generates, saves, loads and solves custom-made mazes.
+- [A maze generator and Genetic Algorithm solver in Python.][ga-maze-link] - Generates, saves, loads and solves custom-made mazes.
+Made using the Pillow and tikinter modules.
 <!-- TODO: Screenshots! -->

+- [Encrypto/En-crypts][encrypto-link] - A library for text encrypting, made in C#, as my final project for my high-school's Computer Science class.
+Employs Caesar, Vigenere, RSA and AES.

 - Several game jams.
 In each, I fulfilled a different role: Unity/Godot Programmer, pixel artist/animator, chiptune musician, or sometimes all of them.